stormdotcom/interview-questions-answers/Interview Note Nov 2025.md

 ---

-## 🧪 Quick Test Yourself
+## 🧪 Quick Self-Test

-1. What’s the difference between **Dependency Injection** and **Inversion**?
-2. Why should classes depend on **interfaces** instead of **concrete types**?
+1. Why should classes not depend on concrete implementations?
-3. How would you use DIP for a **Logger** or **Database** service?
-4. How would you **mock dependencies** in unit tests?

----

-## ✅ Bonus Tip

-If the interviewer asks:

-> “Can you explain how frameworks like Angular or Spring follow SOLID?”

-Your answer:

-> “They heavily apply the Dependency Inversion Principle — all services are injected through DI containers, and components depend on abstractions, not implementations.”
+2. How does DI support unit testing?
+3. Give 2 real-world examples where DIP applies (notifiers, DB, logger, auth...).
+4. Where does DIP align with OOP SOLID?

 ---